Master of Science in Law

 Why Choose the MS in Law?

 The 24-credit Master of Science in Law can be pursued full- or part-time.
 Full-time students can complete the program in one year and part-time students can develop a flexible plan to complete the requirements in two, three, or more years.
-The MS in Law is a surprisingly affordable and accessible degree option to give you the legal knowledge and expertise you need to understand the how the law relates to your work.
+The MS in Law is a surprisingly affordable and accessible degree option to give you the legal knowledge and expertise you need to understand how the law relates to your work.

 What Will You Study?